Explaining Uncertainty in Multiple Sclerosis Cortical Lesion Segmentation Beyond Prediction Errors: Materials and methods

 \subsection{Data}

-We used two datasets acquired at the i) University Hospital Basel~\cite{granziera_dataset_2018} and ii) Lausanne University Hospital~\cite{bonnier_dataset_2014} in Switzerland.
-In total, we included data from 206 patients diagnosed with MS according to McDonald criteria~\cite{thompson_diagnosis_2018}, having different clinical phenotypes: relapsing-remitting (140), primary-progressive (22), and secondary-progressive (44).
-The dataset comprises 3D magnetization-prepared 2 rapid gradient-echo (MP2RAGE) images~\cite{kober_mp2rage_2012} and manual CL annotations.
-In University Hospital Basel, the imaging was performed using a standardized acquisition protocol on a 3 Tesla whole-body MR system (MAGNETOM Prisma, Siemens Healthcare) with a 64-channel head and neck coil.
+We used two datasets: i) from a clinical trial acquired at the University Hospital Basel~\citep{granziera_dataset_2018} and ii) a research dataset acquired at the Lausanne University Hospital~\citep{bonnier_dataset_2014} in Switzerland.
+In total, we included data from 206 patients diagnosed with MS according to McDonald criteria~\citep{thompson_diagnosis_2018}, having different clinical phenotypes: relapsing-remitting (140), primary-progressive (22), and secondary-progressive (44).
+The dataset comprises 3D magnetization-prepared 2 rapid gradient-echo (MP2RAGE) images~\citep{kober_mp2rage_2012} and manual CL annotations.
+In the University Hospital Basel, the imaging was performed using a standardized acquisition protocol on a 3 Tesla whole-body MR system (MAGNETOM Prisma, Siemens Healthcare) with a 64-channel head and neck coil.
 In Lausanne University Hospital, a 3 Tesla whole-body MR system was used (MAGNETOM Trio, Siemens Healthcare) with a 32-channel head and neck coil.

-In both medical centers, annotations were obtained by the consensus: in University Hospital Basel, by a neurologist and a medical doctor with 5 and 5 years of experience in MRI; in Lausanne University Hospital, by a neurologist and a radiologist with 11 and 7 years of experience in MRI.
+In both medical centers, annotations were obtained by consensus: in University Hospital Basel, by a neurologist and a medical doctor with 5 and 5 years of experience in MRI; in Lausanne University Hospital, by a neurologist and a radiologist with 11 and 7 years of experience in MRI.
 The identified CLs encompassed both intracortical lesions (confined within the gray matter (GM)) and leukocortical lesions (involving both the cortical GM and the adjacent white matter (WM)).

 The data from the University Hospital (n=163) was split into training, validation, and test sets with 109:13:41 subjects respectively, corresponding to 857:69:301 CLs.
+All train/validation/test splits were performed at the patient (subject) level, and lesions from the same patient never appeared in more than one split.
 The data from Lausanne University Hospital was solely used for the out-of-distribution evaluation and contains 758 CLs.
 Further in the manuscript, the in-domain and out-of-domain test sets will be referred to as Test-in and Test-out.
-The distibutional shift between Test-in and Test-out is due to the change of the medical center, MRI scanner model, acquisition protocol, annotators, annotation protocols, and lesion intensity distributions.
+The distributional shift between Test-in and Test-out is due to the change of the medical center, MRI scanner model, acquisition protocol, annotators, annotation protocols, and lesion intensity distributions.
 Examples of CLs are shown in Figure \ref{fig:cl-wml-ex}.
 The summary of the data information is given in Table \ref{tab:data}.